MakePixelsWork/CoreBootstrap/README.md

 ## Addendum

+<strong>I still use @import</strong> because the order of SCSS imports are critical for Bootstrap customization.
+You must first load custom variables, before Bootstrap's, so it uses our values instead of its own.
+Then you load their files, other frameworks, after which you can over-write their code in your own custom files.
+While those still can be partials, the newer SCSS module system (@use) enforces that all @use rules should come first, which conflicts with the classic @import-based Bootstrap workflow.

+The reality: Bootstrap's SCSS is not fully compatible with the newer module system (@use/@forward) unless you fully refactor Bootstrap's source files (which I do not want to do).
+Mixing @use and @import is only safe if all @use rules come first... but this breaks the variable override patterns I need.

+Bootstrap has not fully transitioned to @use/@forward yet, mainly for compatibility and inertia.
+Beta versions of v6 also use @import, so this could remain an issue.
+Unless they decide to rewrite it all, but I wonder how you over-write things then.
+To be continued.

 <strong>Bootstrap 5</strong> introduced lots of new features, which may break your old builds.
 These include Sass changes, a color system, grid updates, dropping code, new naming conventions... and lots of tweaks throughout the entire framework.
 If you start a new project, this does not concern you.
 If you upgrade from an older major version, then be sure to update your code where needed.
 A full migration guide can be found [here](https://getbootstrap.com/docs/5.0/migration/).

 <strong>Font Awesome</strong> is somewhat backwards compatible, so I've decided to only include the latest maintained versions of each major release. v5.15.4 is the latest of 5, v6.7.2 is the latest of 6.
 Version 4 and lower are no longer supported.